Cerro Catedral: A World-Class Winter Resort in Argentina’s Bona Fide Ski Town

 International travelers will find Cerro Catedral a bargain and the lower ticket prices are even further offset by the prices of Argentina’s succulent steaks and fine Malbec.

-Be prepared for higher prices during the high season, but it’s not too bad a deal compared to Big White in Canada, Lake Tahoe in USA or Chamonix in the French Alps.
+Be prepared for higher prices during the high season, but it’s not too bad a deal compared to Big White in Canada, Lake Tahoe in the USA or Chamonix in the French Alps.

 Lake Nahuel Huapi, bird's eye view from Cerro Catedral